flowdas/typeable/README.rst

 The code is currently at the proof-of-concept stage.
 Although ``typeable.cast`` understands and casts generic types, it is still lacking in consistency and completeness.
-The documentation is also being prepared.
+The documentation is also being prepared at https://typeable.flowdas.com.
 The Long and Winding Road.

 Your criticism and participation are always welcome.